projecthorus/horusbinary/README.md

 # Your station latitude/longitude, which will show up on tracker.habhub.org.
 # These values must be in Decimal Degree format.
-# Leave the lat/lon at 0.0 if you do not wish your station plotted on the map.
+# Leave the lat/lon at 0.0 if you do not wish your station plotted on the map,
+# or if you are uploading your position via other means (i.e. using chasemapper)
 station_lat = 0.0
 station_lon = 0.0
 # Radio/Antenna descriptions.